Tosan Evbuomwan: New York / Westchester Knicks (2025–2026)

+Maine Celtics (2026)

+On 14 January 2026, Evbuomwan signed with the Maine Celtics of the NBA G League.

+Greensboro Swarm (2026)

+On 6 February 2026, Evbuomwan signed with the Charlotte Hornets on a two-way contract.
+In the NBA G League finals, he led the Greensboro Swarm with 22 points, seven rebounds and three assists, earning NBA G League Finals MVP honors.
+On 6 July, Evbuomwan was waived by the Hornets before ever appearing in a game.

+FC Barcelona (2026–present)

+On 27 July 2026, Evbuomwan signed with FC Barcelona of the Spanish Liga ACB and the EuroLeague.

 National team career

 Evbuomwan has represented Great Britain at several international competitions.
 He participated in the 2018 FIBA U18 European Championship.
 At the 2019 FIBA U18 European Championship, he averaged 10.4 points, 7.9 rebounds and 2.6 assists per game.